-Contractors who successfully complete one project every 12 months, without any major issues, will remain in good standing.
-Michigan Saves staff will evaluate contractor performance on, at least, an annual basis to ensures that contractors continually meet our standards for workmanship and comply with program requirements.
+Contractors who are active participants in Michigan Saves financing programs, without any major issues, will remain in good standing.
+Michigan Saves staff will evaluate contractor performance on, at least, an annual basis to ensure that contractors continually meet our standards for workmanship and comply with program requirements.
 Michigan Saves reserves the right to terminate contractors, who do not meet our quality standards or who repeatedly fail to comply with program requirements.